bbc1335/MSRDet/README.md

 ```

 # Acknowledgments
-This repo is built upon [Ultralytics](https://github.com/ultralytics/ultralytics).
+This repo is built upon a very early version of [Ultralytics](https://github.com/ultralytics/ultralytics).
 Sincere thanks to their excellent work!